Erasmus+ International Credit Mobility programme

 - It's possible to study abroad and get the regular study allowance (unless otherwise decided by the faculty, please also check http://www.ut.ee/en/double-scholarships-what-keep-mind/double-scholarshi...);

-- You are granted with monthly Erasmus European Commission's grant 650 euros per month and travel support depending on the distance of the partner university.
+Erasmus+ ICM study support is 650 euros per month and one time travel support depending on the distance of the partner university is paid.

-Erasmus student exchange competition for the academic year 2017/2018- NOW OPEN!
+Erasmus student exchange competition for the spring semester 2017/2018- NOW OPEN!

-- Students applying to parter universities relevant to the applicant's current field of study are preferred in the competition.
+- Students applying to partner universities relevant to the applicant's current field of study are preferred in the competition;

-- You can study 1 semester (3-5 months) at one partner university;
+- You can study 1 semester (minimum 3 and maximum for 5 months) at one partner university.

 To apply, submit the following documents (signed hard copies) to Traineeship and Student Exchange Coordinator: